 People who buy plan G are similar to those who buy plan F. They want to pay their premium and let their insurer worry about the rest of it.
 These are also people who want the freedom to access their choice of doctors and not worry if they happen to travel outside of a provider network or need a specialist that their network doesn’t have in a convenient location.

 Because these Medicare supplement plans both will pay bills that are over Medicare-approved amounts, they also help satisfy people who would rather not have to ask a doctor how much he or she charges before scheduling an appointment.
 If you want the freedom to pick your own medical providers, very strong benefits, and cheaper premiums than with plan F, you could consider Medigap plan G.

-Where to Purchase the Best Medicare Supplement Plan G
+Where to Purchase the Best Medicare Supplement Plan G for 2018

 Actually, one of the best ways to take advantage of the best Medicare supplement plan G rates is to work with us.
 Medicare standardizes these plans, so the basics of the plan won’t change if you decide to purchase Medicare supplement plan G from one company or another.